ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

 ```
 python show_recorder_collisions.py -f test2.log
 ```
-The Output would look like the following.
+The output would look like the following.
 ```
 Version: 1
 Map: Town01